Benilde-St. Margaret's

 Benilde-St. Margaret's is a Catholic, co-educational private prep school for grades 6-12 located in St. Louis Park, Minnesota, that draws its over one thousand students from throughout the Twin Cities Metro Area.
-It is located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+It is located in the Archdiocese of Saint Paul and Minneapolis.

 History

 It is named after Saint Bénilde Romançon and Saint Margaret of Scotland.
 Benilde-St. Margaret's was originally a secondary school formed by a merger in 1974 between St. Margaret's Academy, a Catholic secondary school for girls in Minneapolis, and Benilde High School, a Catholic secondary school for boys in St. Louis Park.
 Its present building was originally that of Benilde High School.

 St. Margaret's Academy

 St. Margaret's was founded by the Sisters of St. Joseph of Carondelet in 1907 as St. Margaret's Academy.
 The campus for this all-girls school was located near the Basilica of St. Mary in downtown Minneapolis and included two mansions and a carriage house that had been built in the 1880s.
 By 1959 the old school had become inadequate in size - for every 100 girls accepted, about 200 were turned away.
 The Sisters of St. Joseph, who had anticipated such a problem, had purchased twenty-eight acres, and by 1960 a new school was built on Upton Avenue, near the Eloise Butler Wildflower Gardens and Wirth Park.